twinh/wei/README.md

 License
 -------
-Widget is an open-source project released Apache 2.0 license.
+Widget is an open-source project released MIT license.
 See the LICENSE file for details.